 If you child is noticing hair loss after experiencing emotional stress, this might be due to telogen effluvium.
 This hair condition is an interruption to the normal hair cycle.
 During telogen effluvium, more hairs than usual are shed, sometimes up to 70%.

 Nutritional imbalance can also cause hair loss in children.
 Either a lack of Vitamin H or Zinc or an excess of Vitamin A can cause hair to fall out.

-If you want more information about hair loss in children in Bournemouth or Reading, please contact our Simone Thomas hair salons on 01202 760003 (Bournemouth) or 01189 760003 (Wokingham) today to book an appointment.
+If you want more information about hair loss in children in Bournemouth, please contact our Simone Thomas hair salon on 01202 760003 today to book an appointment.